 - Bring the water to a boil, then turn off the heat and stir in the magnesium flakes until dissolved.

 - When completely cool, transfer the oil to a glass spray bottle.
-Store at room temperature, it will keep for at least 6 months.
+Store at room temperature, it will keep for at least six months.
 I keep mine in the bathroom to use daily.

 - Spray the oil on your arms, legs, and stomach daily.
 It will tingle on the skin a little the first few times you use it, which is completely normal.
 This will fade after a few uses, but if it bothers you, dilute the oil in more water.

-- After applying it, you can leave it on your skin to soak in, or wash it off after 30 minutes.
-I normally apply it after my shower, then rub body butter or coconut oil on my skin to moisturise after about 5 minutes.
+- After applying it, you can leave it on your skin to soak in, or wash it off after thirty minutes.
+I normally apply it after my shower, then rub body butter or coconut oil on my skin to moisturise after about five minutes.
 If you don’t like the sticky feel on your skin, try applying it before your shower and rinse it off while showering, or at night before you go to bed where you won’t notice it as much.

 Other Natural Sources of Magnesium

 Here are some natural food sources to help increase magnesium levels in the body naturally: